open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

 ```
 If VirtualBox installation fails, go to `System Preferences > Security & Privacy` and click `Allow`.
 You may need to eject VirtualBox from `Finder > Devices` and retry multiple times.
 More information in [this thread](https://apple.stackexchange.com/questions/301303/virtualbox-5-1-28-fails-to-install-on-macos-10-13-due-to-kext-security).

+### Troubleshooting

+1. On macOS, when you run `vagrant up prod`, you may experience an error such as the following: "vi: Box 'ole/jessie64' could not be found.
+Attempting to find and install...".
+A simple solution is to use this command `sudo rm /opt/vagrant/embedded/bin/curl`, This will remove the old version of curl in Vagrant and `vagrant up` should now work as usual.
+For more information, visit [this Stack Overflow question](http://stackoverflow.com/questions/23874260/error-when-trying-vagrant-up)

+---

 ### For Ubuntu

+### Preparation

+Open your `Terminal`

+### Steps

 ```bash
 sudo apt-get update